feliperdamaceno/syncrate/README.md

 bun install syncrate
 ```

-and then consume as usual:
+And then consume as usual:

 ```typescript
 import { defineStore } from 'syncrate'
 ```

-This approach is recommended in case you already have an existing TypeScript
+This approach is recommended if you already have an existing TypeScript project
-project or you would like to keep all type safe.
+or would like to keep everything type-safe.

 ## How to Use

 **Creating a New Store**

-First steps is to use `defineStore` function to instantiate a new store:
+First step is to use the `defineStore` function to instantiate a new store:

 ```typescript
 const store = defineStore({